swap-dot-io/swap-io-clmm-rust-sdk/README.md

-# swap.io clmm Rust SDK
+# Swap.io CLMM Rust SDK

 This repository provides a Rust Software Development Kit (SDK) to interact with the Swap.io CLMM smart contracts and integrate with the [jup.ag swap router program](https://station.jup.ag/docs/dex-integration).
 It is designed to streamline the process of integrating decentralized exchange (DEX) functionalities according to the requirements specified by jup.ag.